Navid200/xDrip/docs/Petroleum-jelly-in-Dexcom-G6-Sensor.md

 ![](./Dexcom/images/PetroleumJellyPatent.png)
 <br/>

 The following snapshot is from the same patent.
-It states that advantage of the use of petroleum jelly.
+It states the advantage of the use of petroleum jelly.

 ![](./Dexcom/images/PetroleumJellyPatent2.png)